brianyiktaktsui/Skymap_legacy/README.md

-# More examples using simple code to analyze big data
+# More examples on using simple code to analyze big data

-### If you intend to run the example notebooks, first download the data from synapse
+**If you intend to run the example notebooks, first download the data from synapse**

 https://www.synapse.org/#!Synapse:syn11415602/wiki/492470